-Pinus bungeana, as described in 1847 by Joseph Gerhard Zuccarini (1790–1848) ex Stephan Friedrich Ladislaus Endlicher (1804–1849) is commonly known as lacebark pine as well as 白皮松 (bai pi song) in the Chinese language.
+Pinus bungeana, as described in 1847 by Joseph Gerhard Zuccarini (1790–1848) ex Stephan Friedrich Ladislaus Endlicher (1804–1849), in Synopsis Coniferarum, vol. 166; is commonly known as lacebark pine, as well as 白皮松 (bai pi song) in the Chinese language.
 The species name honors Alexander A. von Bunge (1803 - 1890), who collected the type specimen in 1831, while serving as Russian envoy to the imperial court of Beijing, and later wrote about the collections he made in northern China and Mongolia.

 Ethnobotany.
 In Korea these conifers are used for lumber and their seeds and oil are eaten.
 Naturalist, Tom Velardi reports, "In Korea, a few trees grow in such areas as Seoul, Goyang and Icheon in Gyeonggi-do, Miryang in Gyeongsangnam-do, Boeun in Chungcheongbuk-do, and Yesan in Chungcheongnam-do.
 The largest of these trees are designated and protected as natural monuments"